narulanx/readable/README.md

   * Identical to the default view, but filtered to only include posts with the selected category

 - Post Detail View
-  * Shows the details of a post, including: Title, Body, Author, timestamp, and vote score
+  * Shows the details of a post, including: Title, Body, Author, timestamp, comment count and vote score
   * Lists all of the comments for that post, ordered by voteScore (highest first)
   * Has controls to edit or delete the post
   * Has a control to add a new comment